17 Tips For Creating A Must-Read Church Newsletter

 6. Use A Variety Of Content

-The best way to create a must-read church newsletter is to use a variety of content.
+The best way to create must-read church newsletters is to use a variety of content.
 Thom Rainer offers up 10 suggestions, including:

-• An inspiring note from the pastor or another church leader
+- An inspiring note from the pastor or other church leaders

 While you don’t have to include all of these, this is just a list of ideas.
 Some other suggestions include: